moalimirinfinity/AMC-RTB-Scheduler/README.md

 This command prepares the environment for the project.
 * Installs necessary system packages like `git`, `build-essential`, and `linux-tools` using `apt-get`.
-* Clones the [MiBench repository](https://github.com/vanhauser-thc/MiBench) if it's not already present.
+* Clones the [mibench repository](https://github.com/embecosm/mibench) if it's not already present.
 * Creates a Python virtual environment (`venv`) and installs the required `pandas` library.

 ### 2. Data Collection & Task Generation (`make data`)